Intrapersonal Intelligence: Guide & Simple Explanation

 Characteristics of Intrapersonal Intelligence

-• Self-awareness and self-reflection: This refers to a person’s ability to introspect and understand their own thoughts, feelings, and emotions.
+• Self-awareness and self-reflection: This refers to a person’s ability to introspect and understand their thoughts, feelings, and emotions.

-• Awareness of personal strengths and weaknesses: People with intrapersonal intelligence understand their own strengths and weaknesses well, which helps them make better decisions and set more realistic goals.
+• Awareness of personal strengths and weaknesses: People with intrapersonal intelligence understand their strengths and weaknesses well, which helps them make better decisions and set more realistic goals.

 • The tendency towards introspection and reflection: People with intrapersonal intelligence tend to be reflective and introspective, which helps them develop a greater understanding of themselves and make better decisions.